 The Utah 4-H Horse Program is designed for youth with an interest in horses and horse events.
 Youth will be provided with experience to help develop leadership, citizenship, self-esteem, social, and horsemanship skills.
 This program is for youth ages 8 years to 18, as of September 1st.
-The 4-H Horse Program includes programs for both those youth who own/have access to horses and those who do not, but still want to learn about the science of equine care and management.
-To find information about horse clubs in your areas or to start your own club, contact your County Extension Office
+The 4-H Horse Program includes programs for both youth who own/have access to horses and those who do not, but still want to learn about the science of equine care and management.
+To find information about horse clubs in your area, or to start your own club, contact your County Extension Office.

 EVENTS AND PROGRAMS

 The Utah 4-H Equine English Program is an excellent avenue for youth to get involved with the basics of English riding.
 From equitation to hunt seat, riders will learn the proper balance and timing that comes with English riding.
 Youth also get the opportunity to exhibit what they have learned through county and state horse shows.
 To learn more about the details of each English event, check out the 4-H Horse Rule Book.

 2020 State Hunter Show (Registration is not Open)

 - Ogden, UT at the Spanish Fork Fairgrounds

 - This event is in conjuction with the Utah 4-H State Western Show.
 We are excited to give our youth the opportunity to showcase their skills and demonstrate the incredible opportunity the English program is!

 - Events include: Test, Hunt Seat Equitation, Hunt Seat Equitation Over Fences, Hunter Hack

 2020 State Eventing Show

 Contact your local county office for county level bylaws and rules.